adamajammary/libsdl2gui/README.md

 void LSG_SetSliderValue(const std::string& id, double percent);
 ```

-Sets the value of the \<slider\> component as a percent between 0 and 1.
+Sets the value of the slider as a percent between 0 and 1.

 Parameters